wix/Detox/generation/README.md

 ### Resources

-Parsing, ASTs, and code generation are hard topics but don't worry; we got your back.
+Parsing, ASTs, and code generation are hard topics but don’t worry; we got your back.
 Here are some resources that might come in handy:

 - [astexplorer](https://astexplorer.net): Allows you to understand Abstract Syntax Trees by showing you code and the resulting AST side-by-side.